Kisangani: Cuisine

 Kisangani lays claim to a large number of regional specialties, all of which reflect the city's ethnic and working-class roots.
-Included among these is its nationally renowned deep-dish Manioc.
+Included among these is its nationally renowned deep-dish manioc.

 Kisangani's food culture, influenced by the city's immigrants and large number of dining patrons, is diverse.
-Eastern Africa and Indian immigrants have made the city famous for their traditional foods.
+Arab-Swahili and Indian immigrants have made the city famous for their traditional foods.
 Some of the mobile food vendors licensed by the city have made foods such as husking paddy standbys of contemporary Kisangani street food, although kosa kosa (prawns from the river, also known as cossa cossa) and Kisangani coffee are still the main street fare.
 The city is also home to many of the finest prawn cuisine restaurants in the Democratic Republic of the Congo (DRC).

-The Riviera, La Vanille and Rwenzori constitute some of the city's principal restaurants.

 Media

 Kisangani is served by a variety of media outlets, including several Swahili, Lingala and French language television stations, newspapers, radio stations, and magazines.
 There are four over-the-air Swahili and Lingala-language television stations and they also air multicultural programming.
 There are also five over-the-air French-language television stations, including: Radio Télévision Nationale Congolaise (RTNC), Télé Boyoma and Radio Télévision Amani (RTA).

 Kisangani has four daily newspapers, in Swahili and Lingala language Kisangani Gazette and the French-language Mungongo, La Tshopo, Le Thermomètre, Agence de Presse Congolaise and Kisangani.
 There are also two free French dailies, Nationaliste and Kisanga.
-Kisangani also has numerous weekly tabloids and community newspapers serving various neighbourhoods and schools.
+Kisangani also has numerous weekly tabloids and community newspapers serving various neighborhoods and schools.
 Mungongo is produced by young journalists of Université de Kisangani at the Faculty of Arts, with supervision of the news agency Syfia Great Lakes.

 There are 11 AM and 23 FM radio stations in Kisangani.
 Of these13 broadcast in French, 16 broadcast in multiple languages and three stations are bilingual.
-The major Kisangani station networks include: Radio-Télévision Numérique Boyoma(RTNB), OPED FM and Radio Okapi.
+The major Kisangani station networks include: Radio-Télévision Numérique Boyoma (RTNB), OPED FM and Radio Okapi.
 All three networks broadcast in Lingala, French and Swahili.
 OPED FM specializes in environmental issues and is headquartered in Kisangani.
 OPED is acronym for l'Organisation pour la Protection de l'Environnement et le Développement.
 OPED FM broadcasts can be heard in Germany through radio Deutsche Welle.
 RTNB has niche prioritizes business coverage of financial markets.
 The station works in partnership with Radio Télévision Belge Francophone (RTBF) and Radio Africa n°1.
 Programs of the two stations regularly broadcast in Kisangani.

 Kisangani is a filming-friendly location.
 Since the 1920s, many motion pictures have been filmed in the city, most notably The Nun's Story.